krimilkalathiya/Krimil_Kalathiya.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the [University of Houston-Clear Lake](https://www.uhcl.edu/).
+I am an Student at the [University of Houston-Clear Lake](https://www.uhcl.edu/).
 I earned my Ph.D. in Data Science from [Bowling Green State University](https://www.bgsu.edu/).
 My work focuses on machine learning, graph-based deep learning, and applied data science, with an emphasis on building practical data-driven methods for real-world problems.

 My research interests include machine learning, graph-based modeling, and intelligent data-driven systems.
 I am particularly interested in developing computational methods that connect theory with application and support meaningful analysis, decision-making, and problem solving in real settings.